riscv-europe/summit-website/site.src/pages/program.md

 The event will have a single track of keynotes, invited and selected talks alongside an exhibition showcasing the latest developments across industry and research, including technology demonstrations and poster sessions.
-We invite blind submissions related to RISC-V addressing the following technical topics of interest:
+We invite blind submissions of **extended abstracts** related to RISC-V addressing the following technical topics of interest:

  - Automotive